F2I-Consulting/fetpapi/README.md

 # Prepare the dependencies
 Download (build and install if necessary) third party libraries:
 - BOOST : All versions from version 1.66 should be ok but you may experience some [min/max build issues](https://github.com/boostorg/beast/issues/1980) using version 1.72 or 1.73.
-- AVRO : https://avro.apache.org/releases.html#Download (starting from version 1.9.0, build it with the above boost library)
+- AVRO : https://avro.apache.org/releases.html#Download (starting from version 1.9.0 [except 1.11.1](https://issues.apache.org/jira/browse/AVRO-3601), build it with the above boost library.)
 - (OPTIONALLY) OpenSSL : version 1.1 is known to work.
 - (OPTIONALLY) [FESAPI](https://github.com/F2I-Consulting/fesapi/releases) : All versions from version 2.6.0.0 should be ok.